Ellerhold/fs2es-indexer/README.md

 Does it say "Server search enabled"?

 If not:
-- is elasticsearch enabled in your smb.conf (on the server)?
-- Was Samba compiled with spotlight support?
 - Are you using Samba 4.12.0 or later?
+- Was Samba compiled with spotlight support (default for debian packages)?
+- Is elasticsearch enabled in your smb.conf (on the server)?

 ### 6. Does your Mac's mdfind finds anything?